 What does a Systems Administrator do?

-A Systems Administrator plays a crucial role in maintaining and managing an organization's computer systems.
-This professional ensures that all hardware and software run smoothly and efficiently.
-They install and configure new systems, monitor performance, and troubleshoot any issues that arise.
-Regular updates and security checks are part of their daily tasks to protect against cyber threats.
-Systems Administrators also provide technical support to other employees, ensuring they can use the systems effectively.
+A Systems Administrator plays a crucial role in managing and maintaining computer systems within an organization.
+This professional ensures that all hardware and software run smoothly, addressing any issues that arise.
+They install and configure new systems, monitor performance, and implement security measures to protect against threats.
+Regular updates and backups are part of their routine to keep data safe and systems efficient.

 How to become a Systems Administrator?